-Relishing hours (OK, days) of alone time, doing naked sun salutations, and lounging in my Harry Potter onesie without fear of judgment… it’s what I love about living alone.
+Relishing hours (OK, days) of alone time, doing naked Sun Salutations, and lounging in my Harry Potter onesie without fear of judgment… it’s what I love about living alone.
 But the one thing I don’t love?
-Feeling isolated, especially after the time I woke up paralyzed.
+Feeling isolated, especially after that time I woke up paralyzed.

 A few months ago, I went to a new chiropractor who had a five-star rating on Yelp.
-That night, my once-healed spinal injury flared up and locked down the muscles around my trunk (read: total length of the spine).
+That night, my once-healed spinal injury flared up and locked down all the muscles around the length of my spine.

-I lay there in bed frozen like a statue, wide-eyed, and terrified, unable to wiggle more than an inch in any direction.
+I laid there in bed frozen like a statue, wide-eyed, and terrified, unable to wiggle more than an inch in any direction.
 Each time I tried, I was pulled back to stillness by a stabbing sensation in my low back.
 My phone was about 5 feet away on my desk, far out of reach.
 I had no choice but to breathe through the waves of pain until morning.

 Thankfully, one of my best friends was visiting me from out of town and had a spare key.
 The timing on that was lucky.

 But what if it happened again?

 After the hospital, I Googled “check-in service for women living alone” and disappeared down the rabbit hole of options.
 Most of them were designed for older adults: bedside buttons to press, monitors I could wear, and automated services that would greet me like a perky hotel concierge.
 None seemed like they would fit until I came across a personal safety service called Kitestring.

-Now more than ever, if you’re worried about an illness debilitating you, this is the robot that will make sure someone knows to check in.
+Now more than ever, if you’re worried about personal safety, this is the robot that will make sure someone knows to check in on you.

 “Digitalized wellness services like Kitestring can provide peace of mind, allowing us to put our self-care first so that we don’t have to worry about what might happen if we don’t,” says Juli Fraga, PsyD, a psychologist who specializes in women’s health and wellness.